Addiction in America

 It doesn’t have to be this way.

 Overdoses are the #1 cause of accidental death in our country.
-According to the CDC, there were over 107,000 fatal overdoses in the U.S. in 2021.
-That’s the highest number of overdose deaths ever recorded in a single year.
-Overdose deaths involving synthetic opioids such as fentanyl, psychostimulants such as methamphetamine, and cocaine all increased between 2020 and 2021.
+According to the CDC, there were over 109,000 fatal overdoses in the 12-month period ending in March 2022.
+That is the highest number of overdose deaths ever recorded in the US in a single year.

-During the COVID-19 pandemic, this tragedy has gotten worse.
-In some communities, overdose-related emergency calls are up as much as 40% and 42 states reported increases in overdose deaths during the pandemic.
+During the COVID-19 pandemic, this tragedy got worse.
+In some communities, overdose-related emergency calls increased as much as 40% and 42 states reported increases in overdose deaths during the pandemic.

 Only 1 in 10 people who need treatment ever receive it, and even fewer receive high-quality care that’s rooted in scientific evidence.
 Medication is one of the most effective treatments we have for substance use disorder but it is unattainable for many.
 60% of residential treatment facilities don’t offer addiction medication and only 1% offer all three types of medications.

 Even though addiction is an illness, treatment has long existed outside of mainstream medicine.
 In a survey of physicians and nurse practitioners, only one in four said they’d received addiction training during medical education.

 Treatment for addiction isn’t one size fits all.
 But health insurance coverage often limits patients’ options.
-In many states, Medicaid does not cover residential treatment.
 Only 60% of employer-sponsored health plans cover addiction medications.
 And extra hoop-jumping like prior authorization requirements delay and limit access to lifesaving care.